DeepwaterExploration/legacydocs/_sources/products/fiber_board.md.txt

 ```

 :::{dropdown} BiDi (Bidirectional) SFP Optical Transceiver
 BiDi is recommended over common SFP due to its ability to transmit full-duplex on one strand of fiber by using different wavelengths of light.
-Our kit on our product listing offers a pair of 2km range BiDi Transceivers with (1550/1310nm wavelength).

 [Learn More](https://blog.fluxlight.com/2016/07/16/introduction-to-bidi-optical-transceivers/)
 :::